Stockton-on-Tees: Religion

 Stockton is a Church of England deanery of the Archdeaconry of Auckland, in the Diocese of Durham.
 The churches of St Peter, Stockton Parish Church (St Thomas'), and St Paul are in the town.
-Holy Trinity Church was built as an Anglican church, later became Greek Orthodox, and was then destroyed by fire in 1991.
+Holy Trinity Church was built as an Anglican church, but later became Greek Orthodox.
+It was destroyed by fire in 1991.
 The ruins remain on site.

 Stockton is in the Roman Catholic Diocese of Hexham and Newcastle, and is home to the parishes of St Bede, St Cuthbert, English Martyrs and SS Peter and Paul, St Joseph, St Mary, and St Patrick.

+Stockton also has a Muslim community (6,675), with mosques such as Farooq E Azam Mosque and Islamic Centre serving this community.
+The Farooq E Azam mosque is especially of note, due to the recent council decision to allow the call to prayer, or Adhan, to be played once at week at an agreed volume, the first mosque in the north-east of England to do so.

 Sport

 Stockton Cricket Club was established in 1816, and has been located at the Grangefield Cricket Ground since 1891.
 The club currently fields three senior teams at weekends in the 1st, 2nd and 3rd Divisions of the Dukes North East Premier League.

 Stockton Football Club existed from 1882 until it folded in 1975.
 They played at the Victoria Ground which also held greyhound racing (one of two venues in the town to do so along with Belle Vue Park).
 The club's assets were transferred to Norton Cricket Club, who subsequently founded the Norton & Stockton Ancients Football Club.
 There are two other football clubs in the town.
-Stockton Town F.C. play in the Northern League Division One after consecutive promotions winning the Wearside League in 2016 and Northern League Division 2 in 2017.
+Stockton Town F.C. play in the Northern Premier League Premier Division.
+After consecutive promotions winning the Wearside League in 2016 and Northern League Division 2 in 2017, then gaining promotion to Step 4 of the pyramid system as a result of 2 curtailed seasons due to Covid.
+In May 2024 gained promotion to Step 3 via a Play Off victory over Dunston UTS.
 Meanwhile, Stockton West End currently play in the North Riding Football League Premier Division.

 Stockton Rugby Club, established in 1873, is the local Rugby Union team.
 Home games are now played at the Grangefield Ground following a community partnership agreement with Stockton Cricket club and Grangefield Academy in 2015.